 Natural mortalty is differentiated by age.
-Tagging data clearly illustrate a migration from East Greenland to Iceland (Storr-Paulsen et al., 2004, IBPGCod WD#03).
-Because this migration hinges on the onset of spawning and appears to be consistent acorss year-classes, natural mortality is estimated at 0.2 for ages 1-4, 0.3 for age 5, 0.4 for age 6 and 0.5 for older.
-There are no data to estimate the predation pressure on cod of various sizes and how this may alter M between years.
+Tagging data clearly illustrate a migration from East Greenland to Iceland (Storr-Paulsen et al., 2004, ICES 2018).
+Because this migration hinges on the onset of spawning and appears to be consistent acroos year-classes, natural mortality is estimated at 0.2 for ages 1-4, 0.3 for age 5, 0.4 for age 6 and 0.5 for older in the period 1973-2015.
+In the period 2016-present natural mortality was changed to 0.2 for all years (table B2.2.1).
+The reason for this change is that the assumption on migration may not be valid for the older cod found in the Dohrn Bank area which in recent years have been an increasing part of the total numbers in the catch at age for the commercial fishery.
+The older cod might possibly migrate back and forth across the EEZ border between Greenland and Iceland waters as indicated by the continuum of catches across this border and a recapture of a large cod in East Greenland waters tagged in Iceland waters.